publiccodenet/about/roles/intern.md

 We are open to all types of applications, including as part of your studies (like a thesis or final project), as a student placement before/after graduation, or independently of an educational program.
 We will provide some financial compensation for people not covered by their institutions/training program.

-The position of junior codebase stewards can fulfilled either in our Amsterdam office or remote, with trips to our head office in Amsterdam for training and important events.
+The position of intern codebase steward can be fulfilled either in our Amsterdam office or remote, with trips to our head office in Amsterdam for training and important events.
 The position for general interns is based in our Amsterdam office.

 ## More about the application process